 Indeed, as can be seen on the IUCN webpage, IUCN acknowledges that fin whales in the North Atlantic are abundant and that the listing is based on the depleted level of the sub-species of fin whales inhabiting the Southern Ocean.
 “Most of the global decline over the last three generations is attributable to the major decline in the Southern Hemisphere.
 The North Atlantic subpopulation may have increased, while the trend in the North Pacific subpopulation is uncertain.”
 See: http://www.iucnredlist.org/details/2478.

-Fortunately, a more sophisticated approach is now developing within the IUCN classification of stock status.
+For species such as the fin whale, with near-global distribution, divided into several isolated populations (for not mentioning subspecies), regional status assessments are more biologcially meaningful than a single collective assessment as done in the IUCN global redlist.
 In a recent regional assessment for North Atlantic cetacean populations (http://www.iucnredlist.org/initiatives/europe), fin whales around Iceland do not qualify for any of the IUCN threatened categories (“critically endangered”, “endangered” or “vulnerable”).
 According to the last assessment by the Scientific Committee of NAMMCO, the stock is close to pre-exploitation level and thus neither endangered nor threatened.

 Q: Are 229 animals a high proportion of the minke whale stock in Icelandic coastal waters and are 154 animals a high proportion of the number of fin whales in the Central North Atlantic?